 If you are in SEO, you might be familiar with the core web vitals, which became an important search ranking factor in May 2021.
-So, what’s that mean?
+So, what does that mean?
 The entrails of a web page should deliver a good experience for the visitor and those who visit your page.

 Also, quality content is still essential, but the technical side of your SEO will gain more importance.

 So how can you prepare for a core web vital?
-In this post, we will discuss complete details about web vitals and how you can improve your page experience to keep up with the latest core updates.
+This post will discuss complete details about web vitals and how to improve your page experience to keep up with the latest core updates.

 What is core web vital?

-Core web vitals are the set of specific factors which Google considers essential in a web page’s overall user experience.
+Core web vitals are the specific factors that Google considers essential in a web page’s overall user experience.
 In short, a subset of elements is part of the Google page experience score to size up your UX.

-These factors could include web page load time, mobile friendliness, content freshness, etc. And they are called ‘core’ simply because they’re the most critical aspects of an individual page’s ‘quality score.’
+These factors could include web page load time, mobile friendliness, content freshness, etc. They are called ‘core’ simply because they’re the most critical aspects of an individual page’s ‘quality score.’

 You can look at core web vitals under your search console account’s “enhancements” section.